 D5196 made two test runs to Corby, the first on May 2nd 1963 and the second on May 7th 1963.

-After five years of allocation to Midland sheds all three moved in 1968 to the north west, D5195 & 5196 to the Manchester Division (D09) during July and 5194 to the Liverpool Division (D08) during November.
+After five years of allocation to Midland sheds D5196 moved to the Liverpool Division (D08) during July.

-Derby Works was visited by 5194 during January & February, and by 5196 in June.
+Derby Works was visited by 5196 in June.

 5196 was transferred to the Liverpool Division (D08) during July.